Hear from students at the University of Birmingham about their experiences and projects with the RSC

 Students at the Shakespeare Institute have the opportunity to join weekly seminars with experts on Shakespeare and theatre.
 Recently, Layla Madanat talked about her experience as assistant director for the RSC show The Empress.
 MA Shakespeare and Creativity student Diana Green writes about what she learnt from this session.

-Read Diana's Blog
+Read Diana's Blog (University of Birmingham website)

 Read More